MarkP88/racket-coin/README.md

 Project structure:
 - `main.rkt` contains an example code which uses the other files.
+- `src/` contains all the files for the actual implementation:
   - `blockchain.rkt` contains the implementation of the blockchain.
   - `block.rkt` contains the implementation of a block.
   - `wallet.rkt` contains the implementation of a wallet.
   - `transaction.rkt` contains the implementation of transactions.
   - `transaction-io.rkt` contains the implementation for input and output transactions.
   - `utils.rkt` contains some generally useful procedures.

 Note that this is just an example cryptocurrency implementation in Scheme and is not intended to be run in production.